robertodoering/harpy/README.md

 ### Building

-The app can be built with the 'free' or 'pro' flavor by running:
+The app can be built with the "free" or "pro" flavor by running:

 - `flutter run --flavor free -t lib/main_free.dart`
 - `flutter run --flavor pro -t lib/main_pro.dart`